anchore/grant/docs/DESIGN.md

 - SPDX Complex Expressions
 - License Confidence Query
 - Concluded vs Declared
+- I just want to see all GPL
 - Diffs between declared and concluded (inconsistencies - p1 declare MIT, p1 found ADOBE)
 - All source files that have declarations (divided by ecosystem or laguage?)
 - direct dependencies